Who We Are

 Mission and Vision

 The mission of Boston Bridge is to provide opportunities for professional development, exploration, networking, career growth, and mentorship to emerging professionals and leaders in the field of aging.

 The vision of Boston Bridge is to inspire and invigorate connected, passionate, and informed professionals to be a part of the transformation of an aging America.

-Boston Bridge grew out a friendship that emerged when a college student named Elana Kieffer volunteered in programs at a monthly senior housing site where Barbara Friedman was the Director of Intergenerational Programs.
+Boston Bridge grew out of a friendship that emerged when a college student named Elana Kieffer volunteered in programs at a monthly senior housing site where Barbara Friedman was the Director of Intergenerational Programs.
 When Barbara retired, she was inspired to create an organization to train and educate emerging leaders in the field of aging.
 She contacted Elana, who was enrolled in graduate school and still an avid volunteer with older adults, to assist her in reaching out to “emerging” students.
-They both felt the need to foster the next generation of professionals in the field of aging.
-They each recognized the need for the other’s expertise, professional connections, and viewpoints.
-Patterned heavily after Chicago Bridge in Illinois, the mission, vision, and goals for the organization were determined.
+They both felt the need to foster the next generation of professionals in the field of aging and recognized the value of the other’s expertise, professional connections, and viewpoints.
+While Boston Bridge was initially patterned after Chicago Bridge in Illinois, the mission, vision, and core components of Boston Bridge are significantly different.

 Boston Bridge is an affiliate of the MIT AgeLab in Cambridge.
 The AgeLab, under the direction of Dr. Joseph Coughlin, “was created in 1999 to invent new ideas and creatively translate technologies into practical solutions that improve people’s health and enable them to ‘do things’ throughout the lifespan” (taken from the AgeLab website).

-As part of this affiliation, we are thrilled that Boston Bridge members who work directly with older adults will be of assistance to this world class academic institution, Dr. Coughlin and the AgeLab staff.
+As part of this affiliation, we are thrilled that Boston Bridge members, who often work directly with older adults, will be of assistance to this world-class academic institution, to Dr. Coughlin, and to the AgeLab staff.
 Boston Bridge in return is honored to be the recipient of the state-of-the-art research and information that the AgeLab produces in abundance.